geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 Yeah.
 I mean,
 I don't know.
-Half of me wants to say that TinyGrad doesn't support Nans and...
+Half of me wants to say that TinyGrad doesn't support Nans and..
 Yeah, me.
 Half of me wants to say that TinyGrad just doesn't support Nans and Infinity.

 **Chenyu** [00:42:24]